Bassel17/javascript-methods/README.md

-# This repository is created to show different usecases for javascript methods
+# This repository is created to show different use cases for javascript methods